-- To supervise the process of drawing up and the integrity and submission of the required financial information, and submit recommendations or proposals to the Board of Directors aimed at safeguarding its integrity, checking for compliance with legal provisions, the accurate demarcation of the consolidation perimeter, and the correct application of accounting principles. - To make proposals to the Board of Directors concerning the selection, appointment, re-election and replacement of the external auditor, and also the terms and conditions of his engagement, and to collect from him regular information about the Audit Plan and its execution, and also preserving his independence in the exercise of his functions. - To supervise the services and activities of the internal audit unit and, in particular, monitor the independence of the unit handling the internal audit function, which shall report functionally to the Chairman of the Audit and Control Committee and will monitor the effectiveness of reporting and control systems; proposing the selection, appointment, re-election and removal of the head of the internal audit service; proposing the service's budget; approving its priorities and work programmes, ensuring that it focuses primarily on the main risks the Company is exposed to; receiving regular report-backs on its activities; and verifying that senior management are acting on the findings and recommendations of its reports.
+- Reporting to the Board of Directors on the Company's Annual Accounts and on the financial information, which the Company has to publish regularly, and which has to be sent to the bodies that regulate or supervise the markets. - b) In relation to the supervision of internal control and of internal auditing: - Supervising the effectiveness of the Company's internal control systems, and in particular, those for financial reporting and the Company's risks systems, reviewing the appointment and replacement of its managers, and discussing with the accounts auditors or auditing companies the weaknesses of the internal control system, detected during the audit, all of this without compromising its independence.
+To that end, and where appropriate, recommendations or proposals may be submitted to the Board of Directors in keeping with the corresponding period for follow-up activities. - Supervising the services and activities of the internal Audit unit and, in particular, assuring the independence of the unit handling the internal audit function, which will report functionally to the Committee's Chairperson and will ensure the effectiveness of the reporting and internal control systems; proposing the selection, appointment, re-election and cessation of the head of the internal audit service; proposing the service's budget; approving its priorities and work programmes, ensuring that it focuses primarily on the main risks to which the Company is exposed; receiving regular reports on its activities; and verifying that the senior managers are acting on the findings and recommendations of its reports.

-The head of the unit handling the internal audit function should present an annual work programme to the Audit and Control Committee, inform it directly of any incidents arising during its implementation and submit an activities report at the end of each year.
+The head of the unit handling the internal audit function will present an annual work programme to the Committee, inform it of any incidents arising during its implementation and submit a report on its activities at the end of each year.